JohnSundell/AsyncCompatibilityKit/README.md

 For more information on how to use the Swift Package Manager, check out [this article](https://www.swiftbysundell.com/articles/managing-dependencies-using-the-swift-package-manager), or [its official documentation](https://swift.org/package-manager).

 Please note that AsyncCompatibilityKit is not meant to be integrated into targets other than iOS app projects with a minimum deployment target of iOS 13 or above.
+It also requires Xcode 13.2 or later.

 ## Support and contributions